Date of Birth: Boston, Mass. 1942

 Gun Control: He supports gun control and regulation to reduce crime.
 He is is the founder of Mayors Against Illegal Guns (gun control advocacy group).

 Health Care: He is an advocate of health regulations.
 His NYC smoking ban in public areas set precedent for whole country.
 He set new laws into place to portion sizes to reduce the possibility of obesity.
 He put a ban on trans fats and soda and increase fruit and vegetable vendors.
 He has been criticized on his role in New York becoming a “nanny state”.
 He supports the goal of universal health care coverage.

-Tax Reform: Raised property taxes 18% to pay off budget deficit in first term and raised income tax as well.
+Tax Reform: Raised property taxes 18% to pay off the budget deficit in the first term and raised income tax as well.

 Welfare and Poverty: Bloomberg implemented a plan to provide affordable housing to 500,000 New Yorkers and wants to break the cycle of poverty.

-War: He supported Iraq War and later said in regards to the global War on Terrorism including Iraq, ”It’s not only to protect Americans.
+War: He supported the Iraq War and later said in regards to the Global War on Terrorism including Iraq, ”It’s not only to protect Americans.
 It’s America’s responsibility to protect people around the world who want to be free.”

-Bloomberg owns Bloomberg Media, a financial new source that is broadcasted into 72 nations around the world.
+Bloomberg owns Bloomberg Media, a financial news source that is broadcasted into 72 nations around the world.
 This includes Bloomberg TV, Radio, and a financial news website.

 “In July 2011, Bloomberg donated $50 million through Bloomberg Philanthropies to Sierra Club’s Beyond Coal campaign”.

 “On April 8, 2015, to build on the success of the Beyond Coal campaign, Bloomberg announced an additional Bloomberg Philanthropies investment of $30 million in the Beyond Coal initiative, matched with another $30 million by other donors, to help secure the retirement of half of America’s fleet of coal plants by 2017.”